Werner-Staeblein/Project-3/README.md

     **[Lighthouse](https://developer.chrome.com/docs/devtools/overview?hl=de)**

     Lighthouse was used to check the website performance, accessibility, best practices, and SEO.
-Execpt for SEO, score for desktop are satisfactory.
+Except for SEO, the score for desktop are satisfactory.

 ![Multi Device Mockup](documentation/readme/lighthouse_test_desktop.png)